 Frankenstein In Love, or The Life of Death – 94 pages

-Okay, so again merely reading through the script doesn’t truly paint the active and energetic picture of what was originally envisioned for ‘Frankenstein In Love’.
-But it still tells the story; igniting the reader’s imagination with the horrific wonders of Barker’s nightmarish theatrical B-movie story.
-And within, the reader is given glimpses of what would later develop into aspects from the likes of ‘The Books Of Blood’ (1984-85) as well as ‘The Hellbound Heart’ (1986).
-And with its unrelenting energy and darkly-ambient atmosphere, the play offers its audience one hell of an entertaining story.
+Okay, so again merely reading through the playscript doesn’t truly paint the active and energetic picture from what Barker originally envisaged.
+But it still tells one hell of a story, igniting the reader’s imagination with the horrific wonders of Barker’s nightmarish theatrical B-movie story.
+And within all of the chaos and madness, the reader is offered slithers of ideas which will later develop into aspects within ‘The Books Of Blood’ (1984-85) as well as ‘The Hellbound Heart’ (1986).

 The History Of The Devil, or Scenes From A Pretended Life – 123 pages

 And so, under the blazing heat of the unrelenting African sun, Judge Felix Popper presides over the court proceedings, assisted by his clerk of court Milo Milo.
 Acting as lawyers for the prosecution are the barristers Catharine Lamb and Jane Beck.
-And here, with the tired and wearisome Devil eager to have the trial over, the court will look back at key events from the past in which Lucifer had played a part in the course of history.
-And in the end, he will ultimately be judged for his actions and his eternal fate decided…
+It is here, with the tired and wearisome Devil, eager to have the trial over, the court will look back at key events from the past in which Lucifer has played a pivotal part in the course of history.
+And in the end, he will be judged for his actions and his eternal fate decided…

 “History always begins with a cry”.
 It’s one hell of an opening line.
 So perfectly Barker that you know you’re in for a highly entertaining romp of a story.
-And ‘The History Of The Devil’ certainly doesn’t disappoint.
+You’ll no doubt be pleased to hear that ‘The History Of The Devil’ certainly doesn’t disappoint.

-Barker mixes in a thick helping of dry wit with elements of tragedy, horror and the downright perverse.
-Much of the historical stories that are incorporated are warped and redefined to provide the story with a comically human touch, which embraces history (or a preferred history) and dreams up how the devil had a hand is so many of these events.
+With tongue in cheek, Barker mixes a thick helping of dry wit with elements of cruel tragedy, horror and the downright perverse.
+Many of these snippets from Satan’s supposed history are warped and reimagined, designed to provide the story with a comically human touch.
+It embraces history (or a preferred history), conjuring up imaginative revisions of the past to assert how the devil had a hand in so many of these principal events.

-Barker’s humanising of Lucifer is an absolute key element to the entire play.
-In doing this, and doing it so very successfully, Barker has produced a magnificently engaging and humorous parody on the Christian stories – taking much enjoyment from the light-touch of a charmingly charismatic antagonist who is shown as nowhere near the exaggerated beast we have been led to believe he is.
+Barker’s humanising of Lucifer is an absolute key element to the play.
+In doing this, and achieving it so very devilishly well, Barker has produced a magnificently engaging and humorous parody on Christian stories – taking much enjoyment from the light-touch of a charmingly charismatic antagonist, who is shown as a far stretch from the exaggerated beast we have been led to believe he is.

-To say that this is an entertaining read is one heck of an understatement.
-It’s as amusing as it is imaginative.
-As a play generally defines, the story is almost entirely character and dialogue driven, with a great amount of attention put into defining these characters to bring out their individual charm.
-And in the course of just one relatively quick and eventful act, Barker achieves this perfectly.
-And from here on in it’s just an amusing romp through a history of tragedy and wrongdoing.
-And it’s one hell of a tour.
+To say this is an entertaining read would be an understatement.
+It’s as amusing as it is wildly imaginative.
+As with most plays, the story is almost entirely character and dialogue driven, with a great amount of attention put into defining these characters to bring out their individual charm.
+And in the course of just one relatively quick and eventful act, Barker has achieved this perfectly.
+Almost effortlessly.
+From there on in, it’s just an amusing romp through a history of tragedy and wrongdoing.
+It’s one hell of a tour.

 The book runs for a total of 376 pages.